ChandanaGiridhar/git_practice/README.md

-This is for understanding and learning only.
+This is for uderstanding and learning only.
 Please view other repositories.